expo/expo/docs/pages/build-reference/build-configuration.md

 #### 3.1.
 Generic project

-If you choose to configure the Android project, EAS CLI will update your Gradle project so we could build it on our servers.
+If you choose to configure the Android project, EAS CLI will update your Gradle project so we can build it on our servers.
-This step patches `build.gradle` by including there our custom signing configuration.
+This step patches `build.gradle` and includes our custom signing configuration.
 The configuration itself is saved to a separate file: `eas-build.gradle`.

 If you also choose to configure the iOS project, there are no additional steps.